davidzeno/CryptoArpeggio/README.md

 # CryptoArpeggio
-Decentralize the music industry - building a smart contract application that disrupt the world of music...
+Decentralize the music industry - building an Ethereum Smart Contract dApp that disrupt the world of music...

 ## Powered by
 [![N|Solid](https://openzeppelin.org/img/openzeppelin-logo.png)](https://openzeppelin.org)